François de Vendôme, vidame de Chartres: Life

 On 8 September 1550 he was given a passport to travel to Scotland.
-At this time, Scotland was a different country ruled by Regent Arran on behalf of Mary Queen of Scots, then a child.
+At this time, Scotland was a different country ruled by Regent Arran on behalf of Mary, Queen of Scots, then a child.
 Mary of Guise, the sister of his new allies, was the queen's mother.
 Arran hosted a banquet on his arrival in Edinburgh.
 He travelled with thirty servants and Laurence Hussey acting as his harbinger to prepare his lodgings.
 He went as far as Inverness, where on a hunting trip with "the savage inhabitants of the area" (des sauvages habitants du pays), he joined them in eating the still "palpitating" flesh of their prey.

-His old commander, the Count of Enghien, had died in 1546, and by Vendôme's next major action, the siege of Metz by Charles V, Holy Roman Emperor in 1552–53, he was commanded by Francis, Duke of Guise, later to become Vendôme's implacable enemy.
+His old commander, the Count of Enghien, had died in 1546, and by Vendôme's next major action, the siege of Metz by Charles V, Holy Roman Emperor in 1552–53, he was commanded by François, Duke of Guise, later to become Vendôme's implacable enemy.
 Vendôme again distinguished himself, and in 1557 he replaced a dead cousin as commander or "colonel-general" of the bandes Piedmontese, or French infantry of Piedmont, a force who in 1545 had conducted the Massacre of Mérindol.

 The next year he was appointed the governor of Calais, which the French had finally regained after centuries of English rule.
 After a period he resigned his offices, and retired from court.
 According to Brantôme he had refused a marriage with Louise, the daughter of Louis de Brézé and Diane de Poitiers, because of the taint of bastardy in the family, then taken very seriously; Louis de Brézé was the grandson of King Charles VII of France by his natural daughter with his mistress Agnès Sorel.
 In addition Diane de Poitiers, now widowed, was the mistress of Henry II of France.
 In so doing, he infuriated Diane de Poitiers and alienated her allies, the Guises.
 He had also annoyed the queen by rejecting a bride she had chosen for him from her ladies.
 He had made a further powerful enemy in the Maréchal Brissac (1505/06—1563), when Brissac was opposed to the Guises.
 When Diane de Poitiers reconciled them, the Vidame was not included in the new alliance.